cms-opendata-workshop/workshop-lesson-tagandprobe/_episodes/02-fitting.md

 to run your code, type:
 ~~~
-root Efficiency.C
+root Efficiency.C -q
 ~~~
 {: .language-bash}

-when the macro stops doing its thing, you should have 2 new files on your working directory:  ``Efficiency_Run2011.root`` and ``Histograms.root``.
+when the macro stops doing its thing, you should have 2 new files.
+One on your working directory: ```Histograms.root```, and another one ```Efficiency_Run2011.root``` located at ```/Efficiency Result/Pt```.
-The first contains the efficiency we calculated! the second file is used to redo any unusable fits.
+The second contains the efficiency we calculated! the first file is used to redo any unusable fits.
 To open ``Efficiency_Run2011.root``, on your working directory type:

 ~~~